sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 It is **unsafe** to do so if the management console is exposed to the public internet as anyone who can MITM your traffic to the management console can steal the admin password and act on your behalf.

 If you understand the risks and still wish to, you can set the environment variable `UNSAFE_NO_HTTPS` to `true` on the Docker container.
 This will entirely disable HTTPS (the port will remain the same).

-### Can I disable password authentication on the management console?

-It is **unsafe** to do so if the management console is exposed to the public internet.

-If you understand the risks and still wish to, you can set the environment variable `DISABLE_MANAGEMENT_CONSOLE_AUTH` to `true` on the Docker container.
-This will allow access to the management console without requiring a password and will entirely disable HTTPS (the port will remain the same).